Do you accept my insurance?

 Do you have other locations?

 - As of now, our current address is our only location (4367 New Snapfinger Woods Drive, Decatur, GA 30035).
 You may sometimes see 5014 Snapfinger Woods Drive show up as our address when searching for us.
 That was our initial location and it's sometimes listed on insurance websites.
 However, our current address is our only location.
-We are located off of Wesley Chapel right next door to the Home Depot.
+We are located off of Wesley Chapel right next door to The Home Depot.

 What diagnostics do you provide in your office?

 - We do on site x-rays, EKGs and balance assessment testing.
 We also do ANS testing with our ES Complex machine.
-We also have an agreement with a third party company to do on site echocardiograms and ultrasounds on certain days.

 My other doctor would just call in a new prescription for me.
 The receptionist says I have to come in.
 Why?

 - Our providers have not made it a habit to prescribe medications without documentation, physical touch, and conversation.
 That being said, if you are requesting an antibiotic or pain medication, certain diagnostic tests must be run to determine strength and type.
-If you are on a chronic medication, you will need to be monitored closely for side effects, dietary/life changes, etc. Our providers take pride in seeing their chronic patients at least 4 times a year.
+If you are on a chronic medication, you will need to be monitored closely for side effects, dietary/life changes, etc. Our providers take pride in seeing their chronic patients at least 4 times a year [every 3 months].
 They are not only more aware of your particular problems but are able to establish a better relationship, resulting in better overall care.

 I have a question about my lab results?